mziwisky/esp8266-dev/README.md

 [esphttpd](http://www.esp8266.com/viewtopic.php?f=6&t=376).
 From inside the virtual machine, `cd /vagrant/esphttpd && make` to build it.
 Then make sure your chip is in firmware upload mode by tieing the CH_PD and GPIO2 pins HIGH and the GPIO0 pin LOW.
-Power it on, and run `make flash`, followed by `make htmlflash`.
+Power it on, and run `sudo make flash`, followed by `sudo make htmlflash`.
+(The `sudo`s are needed to access /dev/ttyUSB0)

 NOTE 1: you may receive `Failed to leave flash mode` exceptions after each flash.
 Don't worry, it's most likely a false alarm.

 NOTE 2: It's generally a good idea to power cycle the chip between uploads.
-`make flash` includes a `sleep 3` between two flashes to different areas of memory, so you can use that delay to cycle.
+`sudo make flash` includes a `sleep 3` between two flashes to different areas of memory, so you can use that delay to cycle.

 For more info, see `esphttpd/README`.